-Chaired by Camilla Pandolfini (Public Interest Advocacy Centre), the Prisoners Forum meetings focused mainly on the topics of women in prison and prisoners’ health.
+Chaired by Camilla Pandolfini from the Public Interest Advocacy Centre, the Prisoners Forum meetings focused mainly on the topics of women in prison and prisoners’ health.

-Representatives from the Justice Health & Forensic Mental Health Network presented the results of the three surveys on Prisoners Health, Aboriginal Health, and Young People in Custody Health (2015).
+Representatives from the Justice Health & Forensic Mental Health Network presented the results of the three surveys on prisoners’ health, Aboriginal prisoners’ health, and the health of young people in custody (2015).
 Some notable issues were the high rate of homelessness prior to incarceration, high levels of chronic disease, and the high prevalence of previous head injury and psychological conditions in young people in prison.

 In March 2018, the Prisoners Forum worked with the Fines and Traffic Law Working Group to successfully resolve an issue relating to Victims Restitution Orders (VRO) and Work and Development Orders (WDO) in prison.
 Following a letter from NLAF to the Commissioner of Corrective Services, drafted by members of both working groups, Corrective Services NSW agreed to change their policy to allow prisoners to undertake a WDO to pay off a VRO debt.

-The Fines and traffic law working group was chaired by Nadine Miles (Aboriginal Legal Service NSW/ACT Ltd).
-Following tireless advocacy for almost five years to increases access to birth certificates, the working group was very pleased about the Attorney General’s decision to provide free birth certificates to Aboriginal people and disadvantaged community members.
+The Fines and Traffic Law Working Group was chaired by Nadine Miles from the Aboriginal Legal Service (NSW/ACT) Ltd. Following tireless advocacy for almost five years to increase access to birth certificates, the working group was very pleased with the Attorney General’s decision to provide free birth certificates to Aboriginal people and disadvantaged community members.

-NLAF sent a letter to the Minister for Roads, Maritime and Freight to raise concerns about the disproportionate number of bicycle fines being issued to young people in certain locations and the adult penalty rate being applied.
-A copy of the letter was also sent to the Commissioner of Fines Administration and to the Commissioner of the NSW Police Force.
-Despite the negative response received from the Minister, the working group will continue to work on this issue with academics and other stakeholders.
+NLAF raised concerns with the Minister for Roads, Maritime and Freight about the disproportionate number of bicycle fines being issued to young people in certain locations and the adult penalty rate being applied.
+These concerns were also raised with the Commissioner of Fines Administration and the New South Wales Police Commissioner.
+Despite receiving a negative response from the Minister, the working group will continue to work on this issue with academics and other stakeholders.

 On a related issue, NLAF made a submission to the Commissioner of Fines Administration to provide feedback on the Fairer Penalty Notice System review.
 Representatives from the working group also met with Revenue NSW and the Department of Finance, Services and Innovation to discuss the proposed changes.